aram-ap/JFXGrid/README.md

 - After utilizing [OjAlgo](http://ojalgo.org/), a linear math and matrix operations library, its speed and memory optimizations with matrices made it incredibly appealing, so I implemented it into this library with success.

 #### Note:
-[ChartFX](https://github.com/fair-acc/chart-fx/) is an amazing library with lots of functionality and performance, and I would recommend it over this in most other circumstances.
+- [ChartFX](https://github.com/fair-acc/chart-fx/) is an amazing library with lots of functionality and performance, and I would recommend it over this in most other circumstances.
+- Some general structures, such as the ability to add custom plugins and having separate datasets are inspired by ChartFX.
+However, most of the other implementations are self-build.
+- This is currently in development while I port the code over from the application I originally made.

 ---